 I am almost exclusively a non-fiction reader, and my favorite books are the ones that reshape my way of thinking.

-And unfortunately, surveys are confirming that this is what’s happening.
+And, unfortunately, surveys are confirming this is what’s happening.
 Millennials are indeed job hopping.

 This is an issue that is particularly important for associations, as it hits us on three levels: